gpratte/poker-league-current-game/README.md

 Each step can be found on the cooresponding branch.

+## step 11 remove clock
+Removed the clock react component and the clock in the store.

+Will implement the clock later (maybe using a websocket instead of redux).

 ## step 10 add new player
 Wired up the ability to add a new player (a player that has never played in the league before) to a game.